afiodorov/afiodorov.github.io/_posts/2017-04-30-big-variance.md

 [^1]: apparently done better by men, on average, but I have no stake in the claim
 [^2]: apparently done better by women, on average, but I have no stake in the claim
+[^3]: technically one must count neurons in some parts of the brain only
+      because bigger bodies need bigger brain, however the overall argument holds